Alcohol and Drug Policy

 - A student endangers himself/herself or others while under the influence of alcohol or other substances.
 Specific instances include driving under the influence, fighting, alcohol poisoning, and hospitalization.

-- When the dean of students determines that any future violation of Institute Policy will most likely result in suspension from Georgia Tech.
+- When the Vice President for Student Life and Dean of Students determines that any future violation of Institute Policy will most likely result in suspension from Georgia Tech.

 - When a student conduct administrator determines that any future violation of Institute policy will likely result in removal from housing.